Saran33/Astrium/Notes.md

 - Price feed component is now complete.
 Proceeding to imporove the UI and then add the charts, then the RSS feed for articles.

 # Improve UI
+1. Add toggle checkbox after NAV bar to basic.html, add JS for toggle.
+2. Add styling for it to basic.css
+3. Add slider for mobile in securitytracker.html

 # Run server for testing